Bodichane/DataCenterMonitor/docs/report.md

 ## 10. Base Scenario for Decomposed Architecture

-1. Administrator sends environmental data through Swagger UI.
+1. Administrator triggers monitoring via Swagger UI.
-2. Flask API validates and forwards it to the integrity checker.
+2. Flask API (Monitoring Controller) requests readings from sensors and power module.
+3. Data is sent to the Integrity Checker for validation.
-3. If integrity passes, data is stored in the database.
+4. If integrity passes and values are within limits, data is stored in the database.
-4. In case of anomaly, the API blocks storage and returns an alert.
-5. Admin can consult system logs or history.
+5. If an anomaly is detected (e.g., overheating, power fault), the Alert Manager sends a notification and data is not stored.
+6. Administrator can view logs and alerts from Swagger UI.

 ---